nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Adding a delivery job

+1. Add a job through command

+   1. Prerequisites: User is in the main window.
+Valid recipient and sender id.

+   1. Test case: `add_job si/DAVSAM ri/CHASAM earn/1`<br>
+      Expected: A delivery job is created without delivery schedule.
+                The sender should be DAVSAM and recipient should be CHASAM.
+                With earning value of $1.

+   1. Test case: `add_job si/DAVSAM ri/CHASAM earn/1 date/2024-05-01 slot/1`<br>
+      Expected: A delivery job is created with delivery schedule.
+                Similar to previous.

+   1. Other incorrect add job commands to try:
+      - `add_job si/invalid_id ri/invalid_id earn/empty` invalid argument supply.
+      - `add_job si/... ri/... earn/... [date/...] [slot/...]` with either date or slot given.

+1. Add a job through GUI

+   1. Prerequisites: User have access to GUI.
+Access `menu` > `Delivery Job System` > `Create Job`.

+   1. Test case: fill in mandatory fields only (recipient/sender/earning)<br>
+      Expected: Similar to `1.ii`

+   1. Test case: fill in all fields<br>
+      Expected: Similar to `1.iii`

+   1. Other incorrect approach to try:
+      - `sender/recipient`, invalid person id.
+      - `earning`, multiple decimal points.
+      - `date`, invalid date.

 ### Notifications